 Get Ahead of Boomer Retirements

-Many finance leaders are nearing retirement age, and some give little notice.
+Many accounting professionals and finance leaders are nearing retirement age, and some give little notice.
 If you have a senior team member in their 60s or older, it’s worth asking:

 - Is their role well documented?

-- Who else knows how to do what they do?
+- Who else has the technical expertise to do what they do?

 - What would happen if they left next month?

-Starting the handoff early — even if retirement is still a year or two away — gives your team time to cross-train, shadow, and prepare.
+Starting the handoff early — even if retirement is still a year or two away — gives your team time to cross-train, upskill, and prepare.
 You’ll thank yourself later.

 Invest in Growth, Not Just Replacement

-Finally, don’t treat hiring as a reactive chore.
+Finally, don’t treat hiring and staffing as a reactive chore.
 This is an opportunity to:

-- Clarify what your business needs from its finance function
+- Clarify what your business needs are from its finance function

-- Identify new skills or perspectives that could support future growth
+- Consider potential finance transformations, skills, or perspectives that could support future growth

-- Create roles that attract the kind of people who want to grow with you
+- Create roles that attract the kind of job seekers who want to grow with you and are open to talent development

 In today’s market, the competition for talent is fierce.
-But with the right approach, the right mindset, and a little bit of flexibility, you can build a finance team that’s ready for what’s next.
+But with the right approach, the right mindset, and a little bit of flexibility, you build a finance organization that’s ready for what’s next.